ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 2. Pinpoint and change some of the game cutscenes with non-powered Varia Suit to show the big shoulders Varia Suit instead (for consistency).
 3. Fix the discrepancy of the cutscene after Charlie not showing up the fully powered suit when entering the Status Screen.
 4. Fix the 'Zero Charge' hack to allow for the full sound of the charge beam instead of cutting it out.
+5. Optional patch to start back in Brinstar like in original ZM.
 5. Possibly more optional patches.

 -------------------